-In mid-March 2020, subsequent to the Centre's year-end, the province of Ontario declared a state of emergency in response to the public health concerns originating from the spread of the coronavirus disease.
+In mid-March 2020, the province of Ontario declared a state of emergency in response to the public health concerns originating from the spread of the coronavirus disease.

 On March 13, 2020, the Centre was closed in response to the quarantine measures implemented by the provincial government to stop the spread of the virus.
 The Centre does not currently have a scheduled reopening date.